 When making a claim for falling from a broken restaurant chair, it needs to be proven that the restaurant was at fault in some way.
 For example, if you are injured by a broken chair in a restaurant, you would need to be able to prove that the restaurant was either aware the chair was broken, or failed to make sure the chair was safe.
 Because of this, we recommend anyone injured in such an accident, takes photographs of the chair and the scene of the accident, to be used as evidence at a later stage of the claims process.

-When people suffer office chair injuries, due to a broken chair at work or another reason, it may be possible for them to make a claim if the employer is liable for the accident that harmed them.
+When people suffer office chair injuries, due to a broken chair at work or another reason, it may be possible for them to claim if the employer is liable for the accident that harmed them.